inhabitedtype/ocaml-aws/README.md

 `_oasis` file for details.
 In addition, the Makefile is written for GNU make.
 Some platforms such as OS X and FreeBSD do not have a GNU-compatible make installed by default.
 If you get strage error messages at this stage of the build, check your make.
+The following commands will configure the build for code generation and regenrate the libraries from the current definitions:

 ```bash
 ./configure --enable-gen
 make gen
 ```

-This should h

 ## Example